What is the Difference Between Pardon and Expungement?

 Proper treatment of a criminal case requires knowledge of the civil consequences of criminal convictions, including what forms of post-conviction relief may ultimately be available and what circumstances may warrant relief.
 It is important to know, for example, whether a defendant can be relieved of the duty to admit a conviction on employment applications or whether a defendant will receive professional discipline.
 The effects of a criminal conviction can include ramifications for professional licenses, immigration status, and employment, not to mention gun licenses, liquor licenses, and requirements for registration as a sex offender or narcotic offender.

-Contact our firm today to discuss your case with a criminal attorney and find out whether or not you could petition for an expungement.
 Once your record is sealed, no one will be able to see that you were ever convicted; this includes state and federal agencies, potential employers, family, and friends.
 Essentially, it would be as though you were never convicted in the first place.
 Dedicated Orange County firm, Law Offices of Jacqueline Goodman, has 20 years of exclusive defense experience.